Good stuff

 What's the verdict?

-When the GV70 was first released, we concluded that it didn’t quite match the refinement of rivals, with the 2.5-litre petrol engine in particular also extremely thirsty.
-The Electrified variant undoubtedly addresses these flaws, and combined with the ownership proposition, would be the model we’d go for.
+When the GV70 was first released, it didn’t quite match the refinement of its rivals, largely down to the powertrains.
+But the Electrified variant undoubtedly addresses these flaws, and goes hand in hand with the calm and relaxed driving experience Genesis is trying to offer.

-It’s a shame that there isn’t a cheaper, single motor variant however, with the near £65k starting price a tough sell up against more established rivals including the likes of the BMW iX3, Mercedes-Benz EQC and Jaguar I-Pace.
+It’s a shame there isn’t a cheaper, single-motor version though, with the near £66k starting price a tough sell up against more talented stuff like the TG award-winning Porsche Macan Electric.

 Still, if you can get on board with the GV70’s price and outside looks, you’ll be even happier once you get up in the leather- and tech-filled interior.
-As you’d expect from the Hyundai-Kia group these days, it feels well put together and is generally easy to get on with, although there are a couple of design touches that could drive you mad.
+As you’d expect from the Hyundai-Kia group these days, it feels well put together and is generally easy to get on with.